MarketingPipeline/Scriptor.js/README.md

 # Scriptor.js

-This is a barebone text editor JS library, meant to create your OWN text editor & customize it to your own / users needs.
+This is a bare bone text editor library, meant to create your OWN text editor & customize it to your own / users needs.

 It includes options for creating text editor buttons / values with ease, wrapping selected text, inserting text at last typed or clicked position & more...